 Maskanoo is a street festival held on Boxing Day which combines elements of masquerades and traditional Bahamian-style Junkanoo.
 The festival is hosted by the local hotel and tourism association, and takes place in the evening on Grace Bay Road in the heart of the shopping district.
 Craft and food vendors also offer a wide selection of goods.
 Great food, local music and a parade followed by various musical acts on stage will keep you entertained well into the night.

 There is no shortage of unique things to do in Turks and Caicos.
+The island’s spellbinding natural bounties offers a number of exquisite experiences.
 These four activities will make some unforgettable memories:

 There is plenty to explore in Turks and Caicos, and what better way to do it than on horseback?
 Explore the white sand beaches and quiet dirt roads leading to secluded Long Bay Beach or ride at sunset along Bight Beach.
 You can even ride your horse through the crystal clear ocean.
 It doesn't matter what experience level rider you are, so saddle up!